 And, God, let me tell you, I am 700 light years from perfect, but by channeling individuality and generosity of spirit, I see my attitude affecting the people around me, giving them permission to do the same.

 And now I’m asking you, as a friend, to heed this advice.
-It may sound cliché or corny, but be yourself and be generous, then watch the magic happen.
-It’s powerful stuff, man, I’m telling you.
+It may sound cliché or corny, but be yourself and be generous, then watch cool stuff happen.

 I’ll be with you in spirit, jazzing up your world and the like.
-You know, doing my thang.
+You know, “doing my thing”.
 Until next time, peace and love.

 In what ways do you struggle to be a good friend or family member?
 Also, any thoughts on how to be better at keeping secrets?
 As I said, I’ve always struggled with that one.
 Drop a comment below, even if it’s just to say hi and introduce yourself.
 Thanks.